yuweichiu/yuweichiu.github.io/_pages/about.md

 [Github repo](https://github.com/yuweichiu/Cookies-Detections-Mask-R-CNN)
 This is a tiny project to use Mask R-CNN for detecting two brands of cookies "Lays" and "Doritos".
 Most of the code is based on the implementation of Mask R-CNN by matterport on Python 3, Keras, and TensorFlow.
 Where we modified is change the backbone network from ResNet-101 to ResNet-50 and the batch size from 2 to 1 image.
 This setting is will use 97~98% memory of NVIDIA RTX2060 6GB.

-### pyPIV - A Particle Image Velocimetry GUI software
+### pyPIV - A Particle Image Velocimetry GUI toolkit
 [Github repo](https://github.com/yuweichiu/pyPIV)
 This is the project dealing with Particle Image Velocimetry based on two algorithm:
 1. Direct Cross Correlation (DCC)